ycpcs/cs101-fall2019/assign/index.md

 Designs are due (hard copy) at the beginning of class on the indicated day.

 Code is due (<a href="../submitting.html">submitted to Marmoset</a>) by 11:59 PM on the indicated day.

-NOTE: It is my policy to NOT assess a late penalty if the assignment is submitted by 7:00 AM the next morning.
+**NOTE:** It is my policy to NOT assess a late penalty if you have submitted your assignment to Marmoset by 7:00 AM the next morning.

 Assignment | File | Due date(s)
 ---------- | ---- | -----------